Archaeol: Ether lipids in bacteria

 Though archaeol, featuring the ether linkage between isoprenoid chain to glycerol, has been considered as a biomarker for archaea, ether membrane lipids have also been discovered in some aerobic and anaerobic bacteria, including lipids with one ester bond and one ether bond to alkyl chains.
 Many strictly anoxic bacteria and a few aerobic species contain plasmalogens (Pla), which has an alkyl chain bound to sn-1 position of the glycerol via a vinyl-ether bond.
 Similar to archaea, these lipids are thought to increase the resistivity of bacteria to adverse environments.
 More stunning is the discovery of nonisoprenoid dialkyl glycerol diether lipids(DGD) and branched dialkyl glycerol tetraether lipids (brGDGT), which are formed, in the similar way to archaeol, by binding alkyls chains (but not isoprenoid chains) to glycerol molecules via ether linkage.
 It's highly notable that these lipids are only different from archaea ether lipids in the side chains and binding positions on the glycerol.
 DGD is reported in thermophilic bacteria, a few mesophilic bacteria and aggregating myxobacteria.

+In 2018, a group from the University of Groningen managed to produce a large amount (30% of total phospholipids) of true archaeol-based phospholipid in transgenic E. coli.
+They found that the modified cells show higher tolerance to heat and cold.
+The result builds on top of their earlier 2015 attempt, which produced only a minuscule amount.

-Used as a lipid biomarker
+As a lipid biomarker

 Archaeol in the sediments typically originates from the hydrolysis of archaea membrane phospholipids during diagenesis.
 Due to its high preservation potential, it is often detected and used by organic geochemists as a biomarker for archaea activity, especially for methanogen biomass and activity.
 As a methanogen proxy, it is used by Michinari Sunamura et al. to directly measure the methanogens in the sediments of Tokyo Bay, and also used by Katie L. H. Lim et al. as an indicator of methanogenesis in water-saturated soils.
 C. A. McCartney et al. used it as a proxy for methane production in cattle.

-In the meantime, it's also used to help understand ancient biogeochemistry.
+In the meantime, it is also used to help understand ancient biogeochemistry.
 It was used as a biomarker by Richard D. Pancost et al. in order to reconstruct the Holocene biogeochemistry in ombrotrophic peatlands.
 A pilot study led by Ian D. Bull et al. also used archaeol as a biomarker to reveal the differences between fermenting digestive systems in foregut and hindgut of ancient herbivorous mammals.

 Additionally, because of different degradation kinetics of intact archaeol and caldarchaeol, the ratio of archaeol to caldarchaeol was proposed as a salinity proxy in highland lakes, providing a tool for paleosalinity studies.

 Archaeol can also get hydrolyzed in some cases, with its side chains preserved as phytane or pristane, depending on the redox conditions.